Sales Management Process and Basics explained

-This article provides a practical explanation of Sales Management.
-After reading, you will understand the basics of this powerful marketing discipline.
+Sales Management: this article provides a practical explanation of Sales Management.
+Next to what it is (definition), this article also highlights the Sales Management Process, it’s relationship with Customer Relationship Management (CRM) and the the role of the Sales Manager.
+After reading, you will understand the basics of this marketing management discipline.
+Enjoy reading!

 What is Sales Management?

 Sales Management refers to the process of developing a marketing team, leading a marketing team, coordinating sales activities, and implementing sales techniques.
 The general goal of sales management is to help a business achieve its sales objectives or, ideally, exceed them.
 Sales management is part of an organisation’s total marketing mix.

 This business discipline tries to effectively allocate people and other resources to achieve objectives, both in the long and short term.